 In 2011 she was recognised as one of the 40 ‘inspirational alumni’ of UNSW, where she gained her PhD in 1994.
 In 2014 she was acknowledged for her contributions to public policy as one of Australia’s ‘100 Women of Influence’ in the Australian Financial Review and Westpac awards; and for her ‘outstanding contribution to the legal profession’ role in supporting and advancing women in the legal profession she was awarded the Australian Women Lawyer’s award.
 In the Australia Day Honours list, 2015, Professor Croucher was conferred the award of Member of the Order of Australia for “significant service to the law as an academic, to legal reform and education, to professional development, and to the arts”.

-Professor Croucher has been Commissioner-in-charge of eight law reform inquiries, including Client Legal Privilege, Secrecy Laws, Family Violence (x 2), Discovery, Age Barriers, Disability Laws and is currently in charge of the Freedoms Inquiry.
+Professor Croucher has been Commissioner-in-charge of nine law reform inquiries, including Client Legal Privilege, Secrecy Laws, Family Violence (x 2), Discovery, Age Barriers, Disability Laws and the Freedoms Inquiry, and is currently in charge of the Elder Abuse Inquiry.